Current as of December 2016 | Download print version (in PDF)

 A. General Legal Forms

-The Indonesian Government enacted Law No. 17 of 2013 on Societal Organizations to replace Law No. 8 of 1985 on Societal Organizations.
-Law No. 17 of 2013 regulates “all organizations founded and formed by the society voluntarily on the basis of shared aspiration, will, needs, interest, activity and purposes in order to participate in the development with the intention to achieve the objective of the Unitary State of the Republic of Indonesia based on the Pancasila (Article 1).
+In 2013, the Indonesian Government enacted Law No. 17 on Societal Organizations (hereafter Law on Societal Organizations).
+The Law regulates “all organizations founded and formed by the society voluntarily on the basis of shared aspiration, will, needs, interest, activity and purposes in order to participate in the development with the intention to achieve the objective of the Unitary State of the Republic of Indonesia based on the Pancasila” (Law on Societal Organizations Article 1).
+Law No. 17 regulates civil society organizations by placing all forms into a single category (i.e. societal organizations) and making all permits and supervisory mechanisms subject to regulation by the government.
+Many civil society organizations are against the law, viewing it as not in line with the principle of freedom of association ; these organizations believe that the only laws governing civil society organizations should be merely for the regulation of the legal entity.

-Articles 5 and 6 of Law No. 17 of 2013 on “the goals and functions of Societal Organizations” allow for the Ministry of Home Affairs to have control over the activities of all forms of NPOs.
-For foundations, regulations are provided in the Law on Foundations, but associations and other societal organizations without legal entity status do not have a detailed regulatory framework.
+According to the Law on Societal Organizations, foundations and incorporated associations fall under the category of “societal organizations with legal entity status,” while all other NPOs are categorized as “societal organizations without legal entity status.”
+Articles 5 and 6 of the Law on Societal Organizations provide for the Ministry of Home Affairs to have control over the activities of all forms of NPOs.
+For foundations, regulations are provided in the Law on Foundations.
+Associations and societal organizations without legal entity status do not have a detailed regulatory framework.

-Under Law No. 16 of 2001, a foundation is defined as a non-membership legal entity, established based on the separation of assets, and intended as a vehicle for attaining certain purposes in the social, religious, or humanitarian fields (Article 1 section (1) Law on Foundations (2001)).
+Law No. 16 of 2001 on Foundations (hereafter Law on Foundations) came into effect in August 2002 and was amended by Law No. 28 of 2004, which came into effect in October 2004.
+The Law on Foundations defines a foundation as a non-membership legal entity, established based on the separation of assets, and intended as a vehicle for attaining certain purposes in the social, religious, or humanitarian fields (Law on Foundations Article 1 Section 1).

-The law stipulates that the organizational structure of a foundation must consist of three organs: the Governing Board (Badan Pembina), Supervisory Board (Badan Pengawas), and Executive Board (Badan Pengurus).
-The Governing Board delegates some functions, powers, and duties to the other organs.
+The Law stipulates that the organizational structure of a foundation must consist of three bodies: the Governing Board (Badan Pembina), Supervisory Board (Badan Pengawas), and Executive Board (Badan Pengurus).
+The Governing Board delegates some functions, powers, and duties to the other bodies.

 As for the ordinary association, Staatsblad 1870-64 acknowledges the existence of an association without legal personality (Articles 8 and 9).
 The ordinary association is commonly known by various titles in Indonesian language such as Perhimpunan, Ikatan, and Paguyuban.
 An ordinary association is prohibited from conducting activities as a legal entity; any action taken will be considered the action of an individual member of the association.
 Even though such associations are not considered legal entities, they are still regulated by Articles 1663 and 1664 of the Indonesian Civil Code.

-At present, there are initiatives from various entities, including the government, NGOs and scholars, to draft a new law concerning associations.
-However, as of the writing of this Note, the House of Representatives has not put it on the schedule.
+At present, there are initiatives from various entities, including the government, NGOs, and scholars, to draft a new law concerning associations.
+However, as of the writing of this Note, the House of Representatives has not put it on the legislative schedule.

 Societal Organizations without Legal Entity Status